SPRING Registration Night – Thursday, March 21, 2019

 Registration is Thursday, March 21, 2019, from 7:00-8:30 p.m. at Brunskill School, Multi-Purpose Room, 101 Wiggins Avenue North.

-A membership fee of $10/individual, $20/family per year is required to participate in programs and must be presented at the time of registration.
+A membership fee of $10/individual OR $20/family per year is required to participate in programs and must be presented at the time of registration.
 A fee of $10 will apply to late registrations.
 Varsity View Community Association honours other community association memberships.